sanadhis/quic-eval/daily-logs.md

 [Sat Mar 10 20:24:55 CET 2018] Attempting to modify QUIC client to use persistent connection.
 Currently, it is known that QUIC always close the UDP socket at the end of request.
 QUIC send FIN=true flag when making the request.

 [Fri Mar 16 18:00:00 CET 2018] Created two QUIC client: A persistent client and a client with multiple connections.
 Captured the traffic with wireshark but did not find a way to decrypt the traffic.

+[Tue Mar 20 11:02:45 CET 2018] Inspected the log of QUIC client and figured out that the cause of CHLO (Client Hello) rejection was because of QUIC versioning mismatch between client and server.
+By default, client use the latest one (99) while server implements v41.
+To overcome this, pass: `--quic_version=41` when executing the client.